OutSystems/docs-support/src/enterprise/upgrade/upgrade-lifetime.md

 After the solution has been published, test all your plugins.

-Test also your integrations with LifeTime environment to assure they are working correctly.
+Test also your integrations with LifeTime environment to ensure they're working correctly.

-## Frequently Asked Questions
+## Frequently asked questions

 **How do I know which LifeTime version I’m running?**
 Learn how to identify your LifeTime version [here](https://success.outsystems.com/Support/Archive/What_version_of_OutSystems_Platform_am_I_using#LifeTime).

 **I’m running OutSystems 10.
 If I want to upgrade my LifeTime to OutSystems 11, must I also upgrade my application environments to OutSystems 11?**
 No. You can upgrade LifeTime and keep your application environments in any supported version.
 LifeTime 11 is compatible with OutSystems 10 environments.
-Read more about [which versions of Platform Server can LifeTime manage](lifetime-versions.md).

 **I’m running OutSystems 10.
 If I want to upgrade my LifeTime to OutSystems 11, will anything stop working due to breaking changes?**
 If you don’t have LifeTime plugins or other integrations with the LifeTime environment (eg. using LifeTime APIs to integrate with external tools, such as Jenkins) there will be no impact.
 If you have LifeTime plugins or other integrations, you should [prepare your applications for the upgrade](upgrade-lifetime.md#before-the-upgrade).